bdavidxyz/chirpy/_posts/2024-01-18-rails-and-tailwind-starter-kit.md

 - It should be still very active with frequent updates
 - It should give extreme care to accessibility
 - It should provide some dynamic components, at least the big classics like navbars or spinners
-- Reusable blocks like featurettes, footer, testimonials, etc
+- It should provide reusable blocks like featurettes, footer, testimonials, etc
-- Prebuild pages like "Home Page" and "Admin Dashboard"
+- It should provide prebuild pages like "Home Page" and "Admin Dashboard"
-- A design system that is quite complete, neutral tone, and easy to customise and share with the designer.
+- Give a design system that is quite complete, neutral tone, and easy to customise and share with the designer
-- A large open-source part
+- Have a large open-source part

 Lastly,